Business as usual: American League wins its 7th straight All-Star Game

 Bieber earned the MVP award in front of a chanting home crowd, striking out Willson Contreras, Ketel Marte and Ronald Acuna Jr. in the fifth with a 1-0 lead.

-“It was electric out there, the fans got in it and it was fun,” American League manager Alex Cora of the Boston Red Sox said.
+“It was electric out there, the fans got in it and it was fun,” AL manager Alex Cora of the Boston Red Sox said.
 “And I’m glad that he got the MVP.
 He plays at this level.
 He’s really good.”

 The biggest misplay of the night might have been on the scoreboard.